 - Other aggravating factors

-For first-time offenders 21 and over, you will have your license suspended for four months if you submitted to a urine or chemical test.
+For first-time offenders 21 and over, you will have your license suspended for four months if you submit to a urine or chemical test.
 Repeat offenses will come with longer suspensions and can result in a revocation of your driving privileges altogether.

 You can also have your license suspended separately from the DUI offense.
 Refusing a blood, urine, or chemical test after your arrest, for example, can result in a more severe license suspension.
 You can still have your license suspended for refusing a chemical test, even if you don’t get convicted of the DUI offense.